Tabu-driven Quantum Neighborhood Samplers: Tabu-driven QAOA sampling

 \subsection{The basic TS algorithm}

-The basic TS procedure for solving a QUBO with objective function $f(x)$ is described in Alg.\ref{alg:tsoneflip}.
+The basic TS procedure for solving a QUBO with objective function $f(x)$ is described in Alg.~\ref{alg:tsoneflipQAOA}, for $k=1$ excluding the green-highlighted part.
 It uses a simple \emph{tabu list} recording the number of iterations a variable remains tabu during the search.
-A variable can be set tabu for a fixed number of iterations (denoted Tabu tenure TT) but also with a random tenure (Line 15).
-Each iteration can be considered as updating a current solution denoted $x_{TS}$, exploring a modified neighborhood $N^{\prime}_1$ due to the tabu considerations.
-Generally, $x_{TS}$ is chosen greedily when evaluating the objective function over candidates $x \in N^{\prime}_1$.
+A variable can be set tabu for a fixed number of iterations (denoted Tabu tenure TT) but also with a random tenure.
+Each iteration can be considered as updating a current solution denoted $x$, exploring a modified neighborhood $N^{\prime}_1$ due to the tabu considerations.
+Generally, $x$ is chosen greedily when evaluating the objective function over candidates $x \in N^{\prime}_1$.

-For large problem instances, there exists an efficient evaluation technique for QUBO solvers leveraging one-bit flip moves \cite{fastincremental}.
+For large problem instances, there exists an efficient evaluation technique for QUBO solvers leveraging one-bit flip move~\cite{fastincremental}.
 Let $\Delta_x = f(x^{\prime}) - f(x)$ be a move value, that is the effect in objective of going to $x^{\prime}$ from $x$.
 For one-bit flip moves, we denote as $\Delta_x (i)$ the move value upon flipping the $i$-th variable, which can be computed using only the QUBO coefficients.
 The procedure records a data structure storing those move values, which is updated after each TS iteration.

-Initially, all variables can be flipped (Line 3).
-At each iteration, the tabu solution $x_{TS}$ is updated by flipping the variable that minimize the objective over the neighborhood obtained by one-bit flip moves over non-tabu variables (Lines 5-7).
+Initially, all variables can be flipped (line 5).
+At each iteration, the tabu solution $x$ is updated by flipping the variable that minimizes the objective over the neighborhood obtained by one-bit flip moves over non-tabu variables (lines 6-8).
 If the new tabu solution improves over the best recorded solution, the aspiration is activated.
 In this case, the tabu attribute of the flipped variable is removed.
-The tabu list is finally updated (Lines 14-17), and iterations continue until the stopping criterion is reached.
+The tabu list is finally updated (lines 18-23) and iterations continue until the stopping criterion is reached.
 This can be either a maximum number of TS iterations, and/or a maximum number of TS iterations allowed without improvement of the best solution (\emph{improvement cutoff}).
-Having outlined the basic TS procedure, we discuss the integration of QAOA next.